 NGRD 667.
 Introduction to the Doctor of Nursing Practice Inquiry Proposal Project.
 3 Units.

-Examines the Iowa Model of Research in Practice (IMRP) guidelines and process to systematically develop an approach for implementing an evidence-based project to improve patient-care quality.
+Examines the Johns Hopkins Model of Evidence-Based Practice (EBP) guidelines and process to systematically develop an approach for implementing an evidence-based project to improve patient-care quality.
 Includes identification of the EBP question, the search for evidence, and steps for effective translation of the project into the specific practice setting.

 NGRD 669A.
 DNP Practice Inquiry Project.
 4 Units.